5 Simple & Powerful Website Animation Examples

 What makes a bad micro-animation, then?
 Unpredictability and inconsistency.
 Humans want to be comfortable.
 So, a bad micro-animation is really anything that might make a user uncomfortable or uncertain.
-This creates a high bounce rate and low conversion rate, which are both bad for business.
+This creates a high bounce rate and low conversion rate, which are both terrible for business.

-Best Subtle Website Animation
+The Best Website Animation Effects to Guide Users

-Here are five “good-for-business” micro-interaction examples:
+Here are five “good-for-business” micro-animation design examples:

 - Attention Grabbers: Users are inundated with information and need help knowing where to look.
 A subtle animation on your website, such as an arrow, can show the user they can use a carousel or expand hidden content.
 Another example of an attention grabber is an animation on a download form – it’s like waving your hand and saying, “This is cool!”

 - Skeleton Screens: Luke Wroblewski first coined the term “skeleton screen” in a blog post advising that designers eschew the use of spinners (typically, a graphical element that is animated rotating on its center point) in favor of visual placeholders.
 When a user arrives on a website, the skeleton screen shows the basic layout of the page before populating the details.
 Just about any site can utilize a skeleton screen when loading its content to prevent users from clicking away.
 It also helps with site speed by minifying cumulative layout shifts.